talhahasanzia/unit-testing-guide/Readme.md

 _First priority should be to avoid such dependencies, if not possible their creation should be delegated to dependency managers with proper abstractions.
 So when this class is tested, these dependencies can easily be mocked with dummy values or behavior and unit tests are not blocked._
 - Its nice to have to follow an architectural pattern to manage code, whether it be MVVP, MVP, VIPER or any other, primary goal is to make code clean, maintainable and testable, which makes it helpful to work with such codebase in the longer run.
 - The implementation of architecture doesnt really provide all the solutions, so there are still few things that needs to be decoupled, like networking and UI stuff.

+Following example illustrates how this abstraction can be achieved and how it is created in dependency manager layer:

 ```
 // class for abstraction of network library
 public interface Request<T>{
     void execute( T data);
 }

 // class having real network classes and implementation
 public class UserRequest<User> implements Request{
     ...
 }

 // creation of this class
 public class SomeDependencyProvider(){
     // notice interface reference in return type